dpa99c/cordova-diagnostic-plugin-example/README.md

 The [master branch of the diagnostic plugin](https://github.com/dpa99c/cordova-diagnostic-plugin) now supports Android 6 runtime permissions.
 The introduces a dependency which means that the project must be built against API 23 or above.

-Phonegap Build (at the time of writing) does not support API 23, so for its users and others who wish to build against API 22 or below, there is a branch of the plugin repo which contains all the functionality __except Android 6 runtime permissions__.
+**NOTE**: Phonegap Build now supports API 23, so its users may use the main plugin branch (`cordova.plugins.diagnostic`).

+For users who wish to build against API 22 or below, there is a branch of the plugin repo which contains all the functionality __except Android 6 runtime permissions__.
 This removes the dependency on API 23 and will allow you to build against legacy API versions (22 and below).

 There is also a corresponding branch of this project intended to be built with the legacy plugin version: [https://github.com/dpa99c/cordova-diagnostic-plugin-example/tree/api-22](https://github.com/dpa99c/cordova-diagnostic-plugin-example/tree/api-22)